jamescarson3/ctls2017/docs/intro_to_python/intro_to_python_017_libraries.md

 much like a new piece of equipment adds functionality to a lab space.
 Just like in the lab, importing too many libraries can sometimes complicate and slow down your programs - so we only import what we need for each program.

-Once you've imported the numpy library, we can ask the library to read our data file for us.
+Once you've imported the NumPy library, we can ask the library to read our data file for us.

-> ## Copying the data file
+> ### Copying the data file
 >
 > Before reading the data file, we need a local copy of the file.
 > We can access many linux commands using the **system** function of the **os** library.